 A corrosion protection system is a key component of occupational safety and operational safety in the practice of concrete demolition, special demolition, as well as in rock excavation, tunnel construction, and natural stone extraction.
 Steel-intensive tools such as concrete demolition shears, hydraulic rock and concrete splitters, combination shears, Multi Cutters, steel shears, tank cutters, rock splitting cylinders, and the associated hydraulic power packs operate in moist, abrasive, and chemically stressed environments.
 A well-designed corrosion protection system preserves function, dimensional accuracy, and service life and reduces unplanned downtime.
-The following content is conceived as a mix of glossary and practical guide and establishes the technical relevance of corrosion protection measures in the named application areas—without advertising statements, but with a practical focus on the tools and assemblies of Darda GmbH.
+The following content is conceived as a mix of glossary and practical guide and establishes the technical relevance of corrosion protection measures in the named application areas – without advertising statements, but with a practical focus on the tools and assemblies of Darda GmbH.
+In addition, it clarifies decision-relevant aspects for specification, execution, and upkeep of protective measures under real operating conditions.

 Causes and mechanisms of corrosion in deconstruction and rock excavation